ccgstudiogit/TheyWatch-Scripts/README.md

 # Development Reflection
 Over the course of developing this project, I significantly improved my understanding of Unity's workflow as well as software architecture and design principles.
 Many of the systems I created--player interactions, inventory management, enemy AI, scene loading, input handling, and more--went through multiple refactors as I continued to learn about architecture patterns, event-driven design, and separation of responsibilities mid-project.
-Through this process, I became much more comfortable with inheritance, composition, and C# events.
+Through this process, I became much more comfortable with concepts like inheritance, composition, interfaces, state machines, and C# events.

 This project was also much, much bigger in scope than my previous projects, which led me to handling challenges such as managing cross-scene communication, handling player data, organizing a large number of scripts, and structuring gameplay logic in a way that remainded stable throughout feature additions.
 Although programming was the primary